Truecoding4life/Daily-Planer/README.md

 ## CREDIT

-I have grew a lot from doing this project from the bottom and with some little help from my tutor session.
-I have to give credit to myself for spending more than 20 hours on this project and build it up from the ground.
-It was a nice experience.
+I have to give credit to myself for spending more than 20 hours on this project and build it up from the ground with some little help from my tutor session.

 ## PSEUDO CODE
 1.HEADER